“APN Educational Leadership for Universal Health Coverage: Collaborating towards a Regional Family Nurse Practitioner Curriculum Framework in Africa”

 - To establish mechanisms for effective collaboration and partnership on Advanced Practice Nursing role(s) development in academic and clinical settings.

-Key outcomes of the Symposium are:
+Key outcomes of the Symposium were:

-- A draft outline for the Africa FNP curriculum framework, which would be taken forward by the Framework working group in collaboration with Jhpiego and ICN NP/APN Network, and International Academy of Research and Enterprise
+- A draft outline of the Africa FNP curriculum framework, which would be taken forward by the Framework working group in collaboration with Jhpiego and ICN NP/APN Network, and International Academy of Research and Enterprise

 - A clear strategy for policy dialogue and roles to be played by key stakeholders in Africa